Howard Stansbury

 Howard Stansbury (February 8, 1806 – April 17, 1863) was a major in the U.S. Army Corps of Topographical Engineers.
-His most notable achievement was leading a two-year expedition (1849–1851) to survey the Great Salt Lake and its surroundings.
+One of his most notable achievements was leading a two-year expedition (1849–1851) to survey the Great Salt Lake and its surroundings.
 The expedition report entitled Exploration and survey of the valley of the Great Salt Lake of Utah, including a reconnaissance of a new route through the Rocky Mountains was published in 1852 providing the first serious scientific exploration of the flora and fauna of the Great Salt Lake Valley as well as a favorable impression of the members of the Church of Jesus Christ of Latter-day Saints, who had settled there beginning in 1847.

 Career

 Stansbury was born in 1806 in New York City.
 He was trained as a civil engineer and joined the Topographical Bureau in 1828.
 In the service of the bureau he surveyed the James River in 1836, and the Illinois and Kaskaskia Rivers in 1837.
 In 1838 he oversaw the construction of a road from Milwaukee to the Mississippi River.
 In July 1838 he joined the new U.S Corps of Topographical Engineers as a first lieutenant.
 As a member of the corps, he surveyed the Great Lakes in 1841 and conducted an extensive survey of the Portsmouth, New Hampshire harbor between 1842 and 1845.
 In 1848 he oversaw the start of construction of the Carysfort Reef Light in Florida.
 During the Mexican–American War he oversaw the building of fortifications in the Dry Tortugas in the Gulf of Mexico.